revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

-- No we can skip because it map entity class variable to database table column.
+- No, we can skip because it maps entity class variable to database table column.

 </blockquote>